 Visión Américas LLC helps companies, governments, and organizations identify opportunities and tackle challenges to stay competitive in a complex global economy.
 Based in Washington with team members in many countries, the firm provides integrated advisory solutions with a business model optimized to provide strategic vision and tactical support to the leaders of the world’s most successful companies, nonprofit institutions, and governments.

-As Assistant Secretary of State for Western Hemisphere Affairs (July 2003 to October 2005), Ambassador Noriega managed a 3,000-person team of professionals in Washington and 50 diplomatic posts to design and implement political and economic strategies in Canada, Latin America, and the Caribbean.
+As Assistant Secretary of State for Western Hemisphere Affairs, Ambassador Noriega managed a 3,000-person team of professionals in Washington and 50 diplomatic posts to design and implement political and economic strategies in Canada, Latin America, and the Caribbean.
 He was a leader in an inter-agency team that actively expanded trade and investment opportunities to spur economic growth and to create opportunities for U.S. companies and consumers.
 He also helped design and execute an annual plan for the effective use of $1.7 billion in U.S. economic assistance in two-dozen countries.

-As U.S. Ambassador to the Organization of American States (OAS) (August 2001 to July 2003), Noriega coordinated complex and sensitive multilateral diplomacy in a 34-member international organization to bolster OAS efforts to promote trade, fight illicit drugs, and defend democracy.
+As U.S. Ambassador to the Organization of American States (OAS), Noriega coordinated complex and sensitive multilateral diplomacy in a 34-member international organization to bolster OAS efforts to promote trade, fight illicit drugs, and defend democracy.

 Ambassador Noriega has a Bachelor of Arts degree from Washburn University of Topeka, Kansas.
 He has been decorated by Governments of Nicaragua and of Peru and has received numerous awards for public service from organizations committed to the promotion of human rights and democracy in the Americas.